truenas/documentation/content/SCALEUIReference/Storage/DisksScreen.md

 **Manual Test** opens the **[Manual SMART Test]()** dialog with a list of the disk(s) selected.

 #### Bulk Edit Disks
-The **Bulk Edits Disks** screen allows you to make changes to disk settings for multiple disks at the same time.
+The **Bulk Edits Disks** screen allows you to change disk settings for multiple disks simultaneously.
 The screen lists the device names for each selected disk in the **Disks to be edited** section.

 {{< trueimage src="/images/SCALE/Storage/BulkEditDisksScreen.png" alt="Bulk Edit Disks Screen" id="Bulk Edit Disks Screen" >}}